Skip to main content

 Graphic featuring genetic sequencing results.

 Automated and autonomous systems biology modeling presents a transformative opportunity to accelerate and enhance biological discoveries.
-By focusing on robust genome-scale models, the Environmental Molecular Sciences Laboratory (EMSL) aims to foster interdisciplinary collaboration between experimental and computational biology.
-These models are widely recognized for their ability to significantly advance the bioeconomy and the recovery of critical minerals and materials (CMMs) in combination with biotechnology.
-The models provide a rational framework for optimizing the performance of microbial organisms to extract critical minerals and in the production of important bioproducts.
+By focusing on robust genome-scale models, the Environmental Molecular Sciences Laboratory (EMSL) aims to foster interdisciplinary collaboration between experimental and computational biologists.
+Systems biology models are widely recognized for their ability to significantly advance the recovery of critical minerals and materials (CMMs) in combination with biotechnology.
+These models provide a rational framework for optimizing the performance of microbial organisms to extract critical minerals and in the production of important bioproducts.

-After these models are developed, they will be made available to the research community through open calls for proposals through EMSL.
+After these models are developed, they will be made available to the research community as EMSL resources.

-Looking ahead, EMSL will enhance its genome-scale modeling workflows alongside EMSL's new automated Anaerobic Microbial Phenotyping Platform (AMP2), thus preparing for further autonomous workflow development.
+Looking ahead, EMSL will enhance its genome-scale modeling workflows alongside EMSL’s new automated Anaerobic Microbial Phenotyping Platform (AMP2), thus enabling future autonomous workflow development.

 By participating in this campaign, you will: